-Jason Fogelson is About SUVs' Guide and an experienced automotive journalist.
+Jason Fogelson is About SUVs' Expert and an experienced automotive journalist.
 He's devoted to helping people find the right vehicle for their needs, and to helping them get the most out of their choices.

 Jason Fogelson has reviewed over 200 new cars, trucks, motorcycles and SUVs for About.com since joining the test team in 2005.